chirag1992m/AdversarialShortestPathGame/GraphBasedGamesArchitecture.md

 This directory contains files which helps in all the communications between the server and bot clients.
-Both client and server uses cloudpickle for easy serializing of data to be sent over the socket.
+Both client and server uses json for easy serializing of data to be sent over the socket.

 - [server.py](connector/server.py) is the game server and opens